Headaches and pain?

 (temporomandibular joint – the hinge joint between the temporal bone and the lower jaw.)

 Do your jaw joints pop or click?
-What about neck pain, dizziness or ringing in your ears?
+What about headaches, neck pain, dizziness, or ringing in your ears?
 Do you ever get “lock-jaw” or have a difficult time opening all the way to eat?
 You may be experiencing symptoms related to the TMJ.

 What is TMJ?

-The temporomandibular joint (TMJ) is located just in front of your ear and is one of the most complex joints in your body.
+The temporomandibular joint (TMJ) is located just in front of your ear and is one of the most complex joints in your body(reasoning for the headaches and pain).
 Surrounding the TMJ is an intricate system of muscles, nerves and blood vessels found in this area.
 Temporomandibular Disease (TMD) refers to a long list of disorders that impact the joints, head, neck and mouth.

 Three Working Parts